awsdocs/aws-secrets-manager-docs/doc_source/best-practices.md

 The following recommendations help you to more securely use AWS Secrets Manager:

+**Use SSL/TLS to communicate with AWS resources**
+We recommend you use Secure Socket Layer \(SSL\) or Transport Layer Security \(TLS\) to communicate with your AWS resources, including databases\.
+Rotation functions for Amazon RDS \(except Oracle\) and Amazon DocumentDB automatically use Secure Socket Layer \(SSL\) or Transport Layer Security \(TLS\) to connect to your database, if it is available\.
+Otherwise they use an unencrypted connection\.
+If you set up automatic secret rotation before December 20, 2021, your rotation function might be based on an older template that did not support SSL/TLS\.
+See [Determine when your rotation function was created](troubleshoot_rotation.md#rotation-function-created-date)\.
+If it was created before December 20, 2021, to support connections that use SSL/TLS, you need to [recreate your rotation function](rotate-secrets_turn-on-for-db.md)\.

 **Improve performance by using client\-side caching**
 To use your secrets most efficiently, cache your secrets on the client and update the cache when the secret changes\.
-See [Cache secrets to improve performance](use-client-side-caching.md#use-client-side-caching-components)\.
+See [Cache secrets to improve performance](use-client-side-caching.md)\.

 **Add retries to your application**
 Your AWS client might see calls to Secrets Manager fail due to rate limiting\.
 When you exceed an API request quota, Secrets Manager throttles the request\.
 To respond, use a backoff and retry strategy\.
 See [Add retries to your application](quotas_throttling.md)\.